resouer/docker/docs/security/trust/trust_key_mng.md

 - The timestamp and snapshot keys are safely generated and stored in a signing server that is deployed alongside the Docker registry.
-These keys are generated in a backend service that isn't directly exposed to the internet and are encrypted at rest.
+These keys are generated in a backend service that isn't directly exposed to the Internet and are encrypted at rest.

 Delegation keys are optional, and not generated as part of the normal `docker` workflow.
 They need to be